Tablerase/42_Projects/Projects/Inception/nginx.md

 ### How does NGINX work?

-NGINX is a web server which can also be used as a reverse proxy, load balancer, mail proxy and HTTP cache.
+NGINX is a web server which can also be used as a **reverse proxy, load balancer, mail proxy and HTTP cache**.
 The software was created by Igor Sysoev and first publicly released in 2004.
 A company of the same name was founded in 2011 to provide support and Nginx plus paid software.

 ### How to install NGINX?